Blaqadonis/Odditt/README.md

 **A local, citation-grounded document Q&A chatbot.** Upload any PDF, ask a question, and get an answer that comes with a **grounding score** (how well the answer is actually supported by the retrieved text) and a **source-page screenshot**, so you can verify every claim against the original document yourself instead of taking the model's word for it.

-Built as a Ready Tensor **AAIDC** capstone project: a full RAG pipeline plus a from-scratch evaluation harness (40 gold test cases, deterministic scorers, a deployment gate, and a head-to-head local-model comparison) — all runnable inside a single notebook, no external API keys, no eval-framework dependencies.
+Built as a full RAG pipeline plus a from-scratch evaluation harness (40 gold test cases, deterministic scorers, a deployment gate, and a head-to-head local-model comparison) — all runnable inside a single notebook, no external API keys, no eval-framework dependencies.

 > No document content leaves the machine.
 Odditt runs both the embedding model and the LLM locally (Colab / Kaggle / plain Jupyter with a GPU) — nothing is sent to a third-party API by default.